Indiana Highlights

 Smoking Attributable Deaths per Year: | 11,070 |

-Adult smoking data comes from CDC's 2022 Behavioral Risk Factor Surveillance System.
+Adult smoking and tobacco use data come from CDC’s 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
 High school smoking rate is taken from CDCs 2021 Youth Risk Behavior Surveillance System.
 Middle school smoking data are taken from the 2018 Indiana Youth Tobacco Survey.
 A current high school tobacco use rate is not available for this state.

 Indiana Information